Downham History, Family Crest & Coats of Arms

 The lineage of the name Downham begins with the Anglo-Saxon tribes in Britain.
 It is a result of when they lived in the parish of Dunham, in the county of Norfolk.
 The place-name is made up of two old English elements: dun, which is a word for hill; and ham, which means home.
 The translation of the name is home on the hill.

-The surname Downham was first found in Norfolk at Downham Market, often referred to as Downham, a town and civil parish.
-The place dates back to c.
-1050 and was listed later in 1086 in the Domesday Book as Dunham.
-However, there are several more listings of the place name including Little Downham in Cambridgeshire, Downham, Lancashire and Downham, Essex.
 Wilmslow in Cheshire was an ancient family seat for the family.
 "The church is a handsome and very ancient structure in the decorated and later English styles, with a square tower; it comprises a nave, chancel, and two aisles, of which the east end of one and the west end of the other are inclosed as sepulchral chapels, for the families of Dunham and Trafford."

-Lewis, Samuel, A Topographical Dictionary of England.
-Institute of Historical Research, 1848, Print.
 Downham Estate is a housing estate in Downham, south east London named in honour of Lord Downham, who was chairman of the London County Council between 1919-1920.
-Downham Hall is an English country house in Downham, Lancashire, but this estate was never held by anyone with the family name.

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Downham has undergone many spelling variations, including Dunham, Dunnam, Downham, Dounham, Downnam and others.

-Another 16 words (1 lines of text) are included under the topic Early Downham Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Downham Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Downham were among those contributors: